ImAiR: Airwriting Recognition framework using Image Representation of IMU Signals: Experiments and Results

 \subsection{Datasets}

 \begin{itemize} \item \textbf{Dataset-1} - We used the publicly available dataset from \cite{yanay2020air} that consists of recordings obtained from $55$ subjects while writing English uppercase letters ($15$ repetitions).
-The data was recorded using a Microsoft band 2 at a sampling rate of $62$ Hz.
+Data was recorded using a Microsoft band 2 at the maximum sampling rate supported by the device of $62$ Hz.

 \item \textbf{Dataset-2} - We used another publicly available dataset \cite{SCLAiR} which comprised of recordings obtained from 20 subjects during $10$ repetitions of writing English uppercase alphabets.
-Signals were recorded using a Noraxon Ultium EMG sensor (comprising of an internal IMU) \cite{noraxon} placed on the wrist.
-The sampling rate was $200$ Hz and the signals were downsampled to $62$ Hz post recording. \end{itemize}
+Signals were recorded using a Noraxon Ultium EMG sensor (with an internal IMU) \cite{noraxon} placed on the wrist.
+The sampling rate was $200$ Hz and the signals were downsampled to $62$ Hz.
+Performance details of the used IMU are presented in Table \ref{tab:IMUperformance}. \end{itemize}